AnkithSVaidya/Heart-Disease-Prediction-Model/README.md

-I have also done this in an alternative way(My second ipynb link) where I have used only simple concepts that I had learnt during my training course
+I have also done this in an alternative way,where I have used only simple concepts that I had learnt during my training course